Channel Balance Interpolation in the Lightning Network via Machine Learning: Related Work

+The work of Tikhomirov et. al demonstrates how one can systematically probe channels by leveraging payment errors and response times, effectively revealing balances \cite{probing}.
+However, these methods impose network overhead, require capital, and compromise privacy.
+The reliance on active interaction makes probing costly and intrusive, as it requires continuous test transactions to infer balances.
+The capital requirement is two-fold: not only does probing demand upfront liquidity, but it also limits the recoverable balances to amounts smaller than the deployed capital.

-Other works include Valko and Kudenko's work on using reinforcement learning for path planning in the Lightning Network\cite{valko2023increasing}.
+Other works include Valko and Kudenko's work on using reinforcement learning for path planning in the Lightning Network \cite{valko2023increasing}.
 In this technique, an agent learns to predict paths in the Lightning Network that have low total cost and are close to the shortest path calculated by Dijkstra's algorithm.
-This approach has a nearly constant execution time regardless of the number of nodes considered, however, it also requires limited retraining ($<$100 epochs) when the network updates.
+However, the paper does not explicitly consider real-world channel balances in the Lightning Network.